 Liz has a Master's Degree in Chemistry from George Mason University and a Master's Degree in Telecommunications and Computers (Engineering) from George Washington University.

 In addition to her passion for raptors Liz and her husband, Tim, are beekeepers and members of the Loudoun Beekeepers Association.
 They live in Northern Virginia with their 2 dogs, 3 parrots, 2 hawks, 1 falcon, 4 owls, 7 chickens and about 150,000 honey bees.

-Liz Dennison has been working with birds of prey for almost 14 years as an educator, rehabilitator, and falconer.
+Liz Dennison has been working with birds of prey for more than 14 years as an educator, rehabilitator, and falconer.
 In 2016, Liz founded Secret Garden Birds and Bees to share her love of these amazing birds of prey and spread the word about the essential role they play in a healthy ecosystem.

-Liz began her work with birds of prey in 2006 with Raptor Conservancy of VIrginia and continues that work today with Owl Moon Raptor Center.
+Liz began her work with birds of prey in 2006 with Raptor Conservancy of Virginia and continues that work today with Owl Moon Raptor Center.
 Caring for injured, sick, or orphaned birds is very rewarding and certainly significant to the individual birds, their mates and their young, but even if every bird rescued could recover enough to be released, there would be little effect on the overall population and the decline we've seen in some species.

 Liz Dennison - President